anttijuu/SortSpectacle/README.md

 Sort Spectacle is a Swift/SwiftUI app demonstrating visually how different sorting algorithms behave.

-Currently Bubble sort, Lamp sort, Shell sort and Radix sort are implemented.
+Currently Bubble sort, Lamp sort, Shell sort, Heap sort and Radix sort are implemented.
 Additionally, Swift Foundation Array's sort() is called, to compare performance in the final step of the demonstration.
 Swift's Array.sort() implements Tim sort.

 See a short [demo video](https://youtu.be/5oQp6j5spfM) of the app running on iPhone 11.
+Video is old and does not include Heap sort.

 ## How to use